 They had me corned.

 By labeling me as they had, they effectively blocked any attempt I might make to defend myself and challenge their version of the truth.
 If I did that I just proved their point: I was argumentative and unable to take feedback.
 They were right and I was wrong.
 I did attempt a very mild push-back.
 The response was quick and blistering.
 In short it was complete character assassination.

 The consequences for me of this feedback were pretty devastating.
 I fell apart - quite literally.
 In the good old days it would have been called a nervous breakdown.
 And break-down I did.
 Because the experience re-triggered my PTSD.
 Re-triggered it so badly I had to go out on short-term disability.
 I spent two months on the couch.
-Finally I was (predictably) terminated.
+On which I was either crying, sleeping or numbing myself on mindless TV.
+Finally, I was (predictably) terminated.
 Long-term disability was denied.
 I couldn’t even claim Unemployment for a long time - as I was in no state to look for work, let alone actually work.
-(Oh yes, and along the way from going out on STD and finally being terminated, I sustained a serious physical injury from falling off our deck, my mother passed away, my younger brain-damaged brother fell apart because of his mother’s death, and my older brother and father both collapsed from the stress and strain.
+(Oh yes, and along the way from going out on STD and finally being terminated, I sustained a serious physical injury from falling off our deck, my mother passed away, my younger brain-damaged brother fell apart because of our mother’s death, and my older brother and father both collapsed from the stress and strain.
 It was a real picnic.
 Not.)

 From a $150,000 annual income (I’ve always been the main breadwinner), we are down to a $20,000 household income.
 Our savings are nearly exhausted.
 We receive food stamps, Medicaid and child support.
 My medical team has made it very clear: return to my occupation at the risk of my life.